 Next up was Ivy League opponents Lord/Benotto from Brown, the tournament's No. 2 seed.
 Penn jumped out early and held on late to take down the Bears by a score of 8-5, pushing its winning streak to four.
 The final match of the day on Monday for the pair was against Columbia's Makarome and Solovyev, this time formatted as best two of three sets.
 The Red and Blue started well and won the first set 6-3, before capturing a tight second frame by a score of 7-5 to advance to the finals.

 Top seeded Syracuse's Knutson/Salazar overwhelmed Daniel and Zhu on Tuesday, winning 6-2, 6-2 and ending the Penn pair's run at the championship.
-The run was the best by any Penn doubles team since Sol Eskenazi and Sonya Latycheva won the title in 2012.
+It was the second-straight year Penn featured a doubles finalist, as Daniel and former player Sonya Latycheva finished runners-up a year ago.